missionpinball/mpf-docs/tutorial/3_get_flipping.rst

 Just running MPF with your game's config file isn't enough to get your flippers working.
 By default, they are only turned on when a ball starts, and they automatically turn off when a ball ends.
-But the basic config file doesn't have a start button or your ball trough or plunger lane configured, so you can't actually start a game yet.
+But the simple config file we just created doesn't have a start button or your ball trough or plunger lane configured, so you can't actually start a game yet.
 So in order to get your flippers working, we need to add a configuration into each flipper's entry in your config file that tells MPF that we